GET IN TOUCH

 Can I stop a garnishment once it starts?

 Yes, but action must be taken quickly.
-Options include paying the debt in full, negotiating an installment agreement, or filing a legal objection if you believe the amount is wrong.
+Options include paying the debt in full, negotiating an installment agreement, or filing a legal objection if you believe the amount is incorrect.
 Some taxpayers may also qualify for hardship relief.
-Communicating directly with KDOR or the IRS is the best way to reduce or stop garnishment once it begins.
+Communicating directly with the relevant tax authority is the best way to reduce or stop garnishment once it begins.
+Exploring a Kansas tax payment plan may also help.

 What if I believe the tax debt is incorrect?

-If you think the debt is inaccurate, you can request a detailed account statement from KDOR.
+If you think the debt is inaccurate, you can request a detailed account statement from the relevant authority.
 Taxpayers also have the right to file a formal objection with supporting documents.
 A hearing can be scheduled to resolve disputes over incorrect balances, identity theft, or other errors.
 Responding promptly is critical to avoid continued withholding during the review process.

 Can my employer fire me for having wages garnished?